BruciiZ/HI-PF-CHARLS/README.md

 ## Data Cleaning

 **charls_hearing_prep:** This cleans hearing + demographic covariates.

 **charls_physical_prep:** This cleans the SPPB and sub-items.

 **charls_covariates_prep:** This cleans the potential confounders.

 The order of these scripts does not matter as they are self-contained.

 ## Data Merging

-**charls_stata:** This merges the 3 dataframes above to form the full\
+**charls_stata:** This merges the 3 dataframes above to form the full dataset.
-dataset.
 It exports to both R and Stata.
-Some of the first regressions\
-were done using Stata.
+Some of the first regressions were done with Stata.
+But all final analyses results were done using R.

 ## Multiple Imputation